ratnakar-asara/hello-world/test.md

 ## Put an asset up for auction
 Click on the "Details" link in the lower right corner of the asset image.
 You should see the "Item Details" windows.

-Enter values in the "Reserve Price" and "BuyItNow Price" spaces and click the **"PUT ON AUCTION"** button.
+Enter values in the "Reserve Price" and "BuyItNow Price" (This field is Optional) spaces and click the **"PUT ON AUCTION"** button.

 Now the asset is owned by the auction house.